Munawwar/react-global-states/README.md

-react-global-states is a global state store for React projects (using React hooks)..
+react-global-states is a global state store for React projects.

 without the reducer, dispatch, thunk/saga, nested selector etc ceremonies.